Shopify/polaris/polaris.shopify.com/content/components/index-table/index.md

     title: Small screen with all of its elements
     description: Use as a broad example that includes most of the elements and props available to index table.
 ---

-# Index table

-An index table displays a collection of objects of the same type, like orders or products.
-The main job of an index table is to help merchants get an at-a-glance of the objects to perform actions or navigate to a full-page representation of it.

 Index tables can also: